Pencils of the Digital Era.

 These were just examples of hundreds of trivial solutions that make millions online.
 Below, I’d like to drop a few simple ideas that came to my mind that might be of help to someone looking for inspiration and professional development:

 1. An intelligent signature editor online.

 If you need to create a digital version of your signature by hand, you will have a hard time, as open online services don’t offer any good solutions.
 Most of them don’t use any automatic retouch to smoothen your signature so it will look the same as your mouse movement – edgy and ugly.

 2. Pomodoro timers.

 Most timers only allow you to set fixed 25 minutes for work and 5 minutes for breaks as it was done in the original version of Pomodoro, while most people (including me) have their own preferred rhythm.
-Even if some of the timers offer that option to customize slots, the usually have a very poor graphic design and no additional options.
+Even if some of the timers offer that option to customize slots, they usually have a very poor graphic design and no additional options.

 3. Hundreds of missing WordPress plugins.

 WordPress plugins are usually priced in the range of 80-120 dollars per year.
 Thus, if you solve a problem for 1,000 clients, you can live a good life; if you solve a problem for 10,000 clients, you become a millionaire in a year or less.

-While others are too busy saving the world and building following on social media, these folks are becoming wealthy in the comfort of their own homes and away from the public eyes.
+While others are too busy saving the world and building a following on social media, these folks are becoming wealthy in the comfort of their own homes and away from the public eye.
 Producing pencils of the digital era.

 We recommend also our articles which may prove helpful when starting a business: “How (Not) to Build a Business” and “Business Development Responsibilities: Looking for a Co-founder?
 Read This Before You Make Your Choice“.